Italy: Gastronomic Weekend in Arroio Teixeira (1st Part)

 2 tablespoon oil

-20g onion thinly minced (I think that is about ¼ of a medium onion)
+20g onion thinly minced (I think that

 1 clove garlic, minced